dtc-innovation/mind-the-gaps/_posts/2018-02-12-retrospective.md

 # Enjoy

-- our collective planning that resulted in a really productive session of external communications
+- our collective planning that resulted in a really productive session of external communications (+1)
-- learning about the thick+thin data (+1)
+- learning about the thick+thin data (+2)
 - discovering that tech ethnography is a thing
 - walking
 - finding our way through survey questions
-- watching Tricia Wang
+- watching Tricia Wang TedTalk
-- cooking at home for lunch
+- cooking at home for lunch (+1)
 - writing emails to keep stakeholders up to date
 - getting in touch with new people and getting prompt responses
 - when we discarded writing questions so as we avoid putting our bias in the survey prototype
 - the _aha_ moment on the way back from the cafe, which combines the newly discovered thick data ethnography process and quantitative data

 {% include figure.html src="/assets/posts/2018-02-12-planning.jpg" %}